List of lost television broadcasts in the United Kingdom

 This is an incomplete list of lost television broadcasts that are lost to broadcasters in the United Kingdom.

+Associated Rediffusion (ITV)

+Jango

+Out of the 8 episodes produced for the series, 7 of them are missing.
+The 7th episode produced for the series titled "Treacle on Three Fingers" is the only surviving episode of the series.

 ATV (ITV)

 Call Oxbridge 2000

-22 episodes are missing out of the total of 23 episodes.
+Twenty-two episodes are missing out of the total of 23 episodes.
 The surviving episode is Episode 1 of the first series, which was released as part of Soap Box: Volume 1 DVD.